Over 80 lawmakers call on Biden to cancel up to $50,000 in debt per student

-WASHINGTON (NEXSTAR) – Many Democrats are calling for action on student debt, with some looking to President Biden and others introducing legislation themselves.
+WASHINGTON (NEXSTAR) — Many Democrats are calling for action on student debt, with some looking to President Joe Biden for help and others introducing legislation themselves.

-“Young people, 2 years, 5 years, even 10 years out of college, who are so oppressed.
-If you will with 30, 50, 100, or more thousand dollars in debt,” Brown said.
+“Young people, 2 years, 5 years, even 10 years out of college, who are so oppressed, if you will, with 30, 50, 100 or more thousand dollars in debt,” Senator Sherrod Brown (D-Ohio) said.

 “We’re still looking at administrative options, but Congress can also send the president a bill that would provide $10,000 in debt relief, and he’d be happy to sign that bill,” White House Press Secretary Jen Psaki said.
 Meanwhile, many lawmakers aren’t holding their breath.